muhasenulhaque/Project-2-Machine-Learning-and-Algo-Trading/README.md

 ## Model Summary
 - `LOGISTIC REGRESSION (BEST Performance)`: When the true label is 0, 59% of the time the machine can predict it correctly;  when the true label is 1, 92% of the time the machine can predict it correctly.
 Also, the AUC score is 0.94, which is a nearly perfect result.

    Picture 1:  Normalised Confusion Matrix for Logistic Regression
 ![](./Images/Normalised_Confusion_Matrix_for_Logistic_Regression.png)

    Picture 2:  ROC Curve for Logistic Regression
 ![](./Images/ROC_Curve_for_Logistic_Regression.png)

 - `ADABOOST(MODERATE Performance)`: When the true label is 0, 38% of the time the machine can predict it correctly;  when the true label is 1, 87% of the time the machine can predict it correctly.
 The AUC score is 0.74, which is better than random guessing, but there is still room for improvement.

    Picture 3:  Normalised Confusion Matrix for Adaboost Classifier
 ![](./Images/Normalised_Confusion_Matrix_for_Adaboost_Classifier.png)

    Picture 4:  ROC Curve for Adaboost Classifier
 ![](./Images/ROC_Curve_for_Adaboost_Classifier.png)

 - `NEURAL NETWORK(POOR Performance)`: Most of the time, regardless of the true label of 0 or 1, the model is likely to predict it as 0.
 Also, the AUC score is close to 0.5, which is similar to the result of random guessing.

    Picture 5:  Normalised Confusion Matrix for Neural Network
 ![](./Images/Normalised_Confusion_Matrix_for_Neural_Network.png)

    Picture 6:  ROC Curve for Neural Network
 ![](./Images/ROC_Curve_for_Neural_Network.png)

-# Conclusions
+# Conclusions / Results

 - We were able to predict the moving direction of forex price change with the Logistic Regression Model at a 75% accuracy level.
 - Our original hypothesis regarding the choice of data is correct for some factors, as the data set “Inflation+Interest+Indices” give us the highest AUC, except the Neural Network Model.
 - Best Model: Logistic Regression
 - Second Best Model: Adaboost Classifier
 - Worst Model: Neural Network
-- We left unemployment rate out as it does not provide significant improvement on AUC.
+We left unemployment rate out as it does not provide significant improvement on AUC.

-## Difficulties Faced
+# Difficulties Faced

 - The forex rate of two currencies is determined by numerous factors.
-We tried few factors whereas had to let go many other factors affecting the exchange rate like trade news, balance of payment, war, etc. which we could not fit in the model.
+We tried few factors whereas had to let go many other factors affecting the exchange rate like trade news, balance of payment, war, etc. We decided which factors to keep based on comparison of AUC.
-- Different model has given different results git the same inputs.
-Changes in the inputs had significant impact on the prediction.

-## Conclusion
-- The fx rate of two countries are determined by numerous factors.
-The can not be predicted precisely by any model because some of the qualitative (Subjective) factors e.g. war in Ukraine and Russia along with numerous quantitative factors e.g price of iron core (one of the major exported commodity from AU) .
-- The best medel out of the three was the Logistic Regression Model with an accuracy of Logistic Regression 0.751

-## FURTHER EXPLORATION
+- Oppose to what we expected, the more factors we added to the Logistic Regression Model, the lower its AUC is.
+So we did more research and found out that this can be due to the default algorithm (L2).
+- We had a weird result for Logistic Regression, all the “y_pred” were 1.
+So we reviewed the code closely, and found out that we fit in X_train instead of X_train_scaled.
+So we have corrected it and received a significant improvement in the result.

+# Future Exploration
+Below are some possible explorations we can do for further research
- - Add more factors into the datasets e.g Gross Domestic Product (GDP), Gross National Income (GNI), Balance of Payment (BOP), Export & Import Figures which may influence the FX rate
+1. Add more factors into the datasets e.g Gross Domestic Product (GDP), Gross National Income (GNI), Balance of Payment (BOP), Export & Import Figures which may influence the FX rate

--  Try different split of the training/testing dataset
+2. Try different split of the training/testing dataset

--  Use more models for prediction, e.g. ARIMA
+3. Use more models for prediction, e.g. ARIMA

--  Acquire larger dataset, e.g. 20 years of data instead of 10 years and check if this can improve the accuracy of the predictions
+4. Acquire larger dataset, e.g. 20 years of data instead of 10 years and check if this can improve the accuracy of the predictions

--  Find enough number of features that can optimize the neural network model
+5. Find enough number of features that can optimize the neural network model

-## API and New Library
+# API and New Libraries Used

 ## New Machine Learning Models Used
 - AdaBoost